 On the topic of interesting attractions on Route 66 in Arizona, first, and most obviously, is the Grand Canyon.
 It might take more than one visit, during different seasons to fully appreciate this natural wonder.
 But it’s fairly easy to visit the South Rim, the East Entrance, and Cameron Trading Post, all on the same day.

 The South Rim of the Grand Canyon is the most popular viewing spot because it’s close to Route 66 (I-40.)
 And conveniently, there is a train that transports people from the city of Williams to the Grand Canyon’s South Rim (and back).
 Once you’re inside the national park, you can jump onto the shuttle buses that run between the viewpoints.
+Alternatively, you could drive your own car.
+Then you would have the option of taking the shuttle or relocating your car as you explore the park.
+(There are several visitor centers.)

 South Rim: Western Viewpoints

-At the westerly-most spot of the South-Rim Entrance, there is a bus that runs even-further west!
+At the westerly-most spot of the South-Rim Entrance, there is a bus that runs even further west!
 No cars allowed.
 It makes about 8 stops along the way.
 And you can walk the distance between some of them if you want to.

 Pro Tip: The best time to capture great photos is at sunrise, sunset, the blue hour, and the golden hour.
 Also, any type of cloud in the sky will produce fantastic results during editing!